masads/AlgoProject/README.md

 # VisualizationUsingVisJs
 ## [Demo](https://masads.github.io/VisualizationUsingVisJs/) Note:First download input files
-## This project is made on Vue Js using JavaScript implement seven algorithms and show their result in Visualization which are :
+## This project is made on Vis Js using JavaScript implement seven algorithms and show their result in Visualization which are :
 - Prims
 - Kruskal
 - Dijkstra